zama-ai/concrete-ml/docs/advanced-topics/advanced_features.md

 DEFAULT_P_ERROR_PBS = 6.3342483999973e-05
 ```

 A single PBS operation has `1 - DEFAULT_P_ERROR_PBS = 99.9936657516%` chances of being correct.
 This number plays a role in the cryptographic parameters.
 As such, the lower the `p_error` the more constraining they will become.
-This has an impact on the both the key generation and, more importantly, on the Fully Homomorphic Encryption (FHE) execution time.
+This has an impact on the both the key generation and, more importantly, on the FHE execution time.

 This number is set by default to be relatively low such that any user can build deep circuits without being impacted by this noise as [described in the concepts section](../getting-started/concepts.md#cryptography-concepts).
-However, there might be use cases and specific circuits where the gaussian noise can increase without being too dramatic for the circuit accuracy.
+However, there might be use cases and specific circuits where the Gaussian noise can increase without being too dramatic for the circuit accuracy.
 In that case, increasing the `p_error` can be relevant as it will reduce the execution time in FHE.

 Here is a visualization of the effect of the `p_error` over a simple linear regression with a `p_error = 0.1` vs the default `p_error` value: